licit-lab/eda-nuscenes/README.md

   - [ ]   Assess the amount of NA values for each token
   - [ ]   Rank the token according to the interaction degree with the EGO vehicle

+Analytical analysis
+ - [ ] Read the approaches related to similarities between trajectories.
+ - [ ] Trace the level of interaction between ego vehicle trajectories and other objects in the scene.